Virtigox/Local-AI/Hardware-Requirement.md

 Model parameters (e.g., Llama 3.1 8B: 8 billion parameters), which represent the learned variables within an AI model, directly influence hardware requirements, particularly memory usage.

 - A 7 billion parameter model typically requires around **28GB of memory** when using full precision (FP32) or about **14GB** when using mixed precision (FP16).
 - However, distilled models are smaller and more efficient than their original counterparts.
-To make them feasible for devices with limited resources, they often utilize lower mixed precision and other optimization techniques.
+Additionally, there are smaller models,to make them feasible for devices with limited resources, they often utilize lower mixed precision and other optimization techniques.
 As a result, it is possible to run an 8 billion parameter model on **8GB of VRAM**, though this may come at the cost of reduced token production per second.

 ---